 The vehicle familiy is built on the base vehicle core featuring 5 m diameter tankage inherited from the Delta-4 and a LOX / LNG fueled propulsion system using two Blue Origin built BE-4 engines.
-The basic stage can be enhanced by one to six GEM-63XL solid motors manufactured by Northrop Grumman Innovation Systems (NGIS) (formerly Orbital ATK).
+The basic stage can be enhanced by two, four or six GEM-63XL solid motors manufactured by Northrop Grumman Innovation Systems (NGIS) (formerly Orbital ATK).

 Initally Stage 1 will be expendable.
 In 2023 the Sensible, Modular, Autonomous Return Technology (SMART) initiative will be introduced, which allows ULA to reuse the most expensive portion of the first stage – the booster main engines – via mid-air capture.
 This allows a controlled recovery environment providing the confidence needed to re-fly the hardware.

 Initially the 3.05 m diameter Centaur-3 upper stage of Atlas-5 was be used with a 4 m and 5 m fairings.
 In early 2018, it was decided to skip these versions.

 The initial Vulcan versions will now feautre a 5.4 meters diameter Centaur-5 stage, featuring two RL10C-X engines.
 After Centaur-5 aimproved variant, Centaur-5, will be introduced with an engine upgrade in a 2 engine configuration.
 A Centaur-5+ Long will be implemented later, which will support 170klb of propellants and is not yet decided if it is to use two or four engines.